S P Lohia Foundation

 Sri Prakash Lohia - Chair

-Founder and Chair of Indorama Corporation, one of the world's largest petrochemical companies.
+Founder and Chairman of Indorama Corporation, one of the world's largest petrochemical companies.
 Sri Prakash Lohia founded the S P Lohia Foundation along with his father Mohan Lal Lohia.

 Director of the foundation and key decision-maker for grant-making strategy.
-Aarti serves on multiple prestigious cultural institution boards including:
+Aarti serves on multiple prestigious cultural institution boards and councils including:

 • Victoria & Albert Museum's International Council